 Journalism at DePauw

 DePauw University boasts a long and storied journalism tradition built on the foundation of a strong commitment to the Liberal Arts, which we believe is the best preparation for aspiring professional journalists.
 DePauw does not have a Journalism Department or a stand-alone major in Journalism.
-Communication & Theatre students interested in a career in journalism combine relevant coursework with co-curricular activities in production, publishing and editing.
+Communication & Theatre students interested in a career in journalism combine relevant coursework with co-curricular activities in production, publishing, and editing.

-WHERE CAN I GET EXPERIENCE?
+WHERE CAN I GAIN EXPERIENCE?

-Student media outlets housed in the Pulliam Center for Contemporary Media
+Student media outlets housed in the Pulliam Center for Contemporary Media:

-English Department sponsored experiences in editing and publishing
+English Department-sponsored experiences in editing and publishing:

 DePauw's student-produced bi-annual travel magazine

 Craft a path to your passion with the help of your advisor.
 Courses specific to the study of journalism include classes in both the Communication & Theatre Department and the English Department.

 COMM 291/COMM 401: Special Topics in Communication - Recent journalism topics have included “Multimedia Journalism,” “Digital Storytelling,” “Histories of the American Press,” “Covering the 2016 Campaigns,” and “Washington and The Grassroots in the Post-election.”